-Nine Omicron symptoms affecting fully jabbed and two early signs you might have it
+Nine Omicron symptoms affecting fully jabbed and the early sign you might have it

-Nine Omicron symptoms affecting fully vaccinated and two early signs you might have it
+Nine Omicron symptoms affecting fully vaccinated and the early sign you might have it

-Fainting and fatigue may signal onset of Omicron, experts say
+Fatigue may signal onset of Omicron, experts say

 Omicron ruined Christmas plans for many last year, with record-breaking figures reported in the lead up to the festive season.